Breast reconstruction in London

 Ideal candidates for breast reconstruction

 Ideal candidates for breast reconstruction include those who have had or are soon due to have a mastectomy.
 Compared with treatment for breast cancer, breast reconstruction surgery is strictly not medically necessary to have.
-It is therefore very important for all women to make sure the procedure is being for themselves without undue pressure from others.
+It is therefore very important for all women to make sure the procedure is being done for themselves without undue pressure from others.

 Best candidates for breast reconstruction are: